 APO recently underwent a complete website upgrade.
 With more than 43,000 resource pages, 4,000 user profiles, 6,000 organisation pages and 30,000 author pages to migrate to a new system, this was no small task for our team.

 We switched over from our old website to our upgraded website in March 2020 – the moment that COVID-19 social distancing restrictions began – throwing a few unexpected spanners in the works.
-But we did it, and the vast majority of modifications were made with our users foremost in our minds.
-Our main priority was safely migrating all of our resources and data across to the new system, with minimal interruption for our users.
+But we did it, and the modifications were made with our users foremost in our minds.
+Our main priority was safely migrating all of our resources to the new system, with minimal interruption for our users.
 Please note, if you are a registered APO user, you’ll need to log on and reset your password before 30 September 2020.

 Improved website features

 - A refreshed homepage that communicates the services we have to offer and a carousel display of our most recent content highlights.

 - The browse page has been completely refreshed and simplified to house 15 top-level subjects from APO’s own Public Policy Taxonomy with the new additions of ‘National security’ and ‘Technology’.
 Click on each of the subjects to find the next level of subjects and associated resources enabling you to browse your specific area of interest.

 - Individual collections pages have been restyled with a carousel of featured resources.

 - Individual resource pages have been restyled to include clickable links to the associated subjects and a direct link to the resource.
 On the right hand side you will find ‘more like this’ and the collections the resource belongs to.